kaaproject/kaa/doc/Tutorials/getting-started-kaa-cloud/index.md

 ## Overview

 In this tutorial, we will look at how to get started with the [Kaa Cloud]({{kaa_cloud_url}}) in two simple steps:
-1. Connect a [device simulator]({{code_url}}/client.py) to the Kaa Cloud server.
+1. Connect a [device simulator](https://repl.it/@ElenaOlkhovyk/SimulateEndpointTelemetryData) to the Kaa Cloud server.
-2. Send and visualize the device simulated data on [Web Dashboard][WD].
+2. Send and visualize the device simulated data on the [Web Dashboard][WD].

 ## Prerequisites

 1. You have an account on the [Kaa Cloud]({{kaa_cloud_url}}).
-2. [Python 2.7](https://www.python.org/download/releases/2.7/) is installed on your machine.

 ## Playbook

-To help you get started with the Kaa Cloud real quick, we've created a [Python simulator]({{code_url}}/client.py) that connects to the platform and simulates a real device behavior, as follows:
+To help you get started with the Kaa Cloud real quick, we've created a [Python simulator](https://repl.it/@ElenaOlkhovyk/SimulateEndpointTelemetryData) that connects to the platform and simulates a real device behavior, as follows:

 **1**.
 The simulator sends the following metadata to the platform on its start.